-U.S. EPA, OSWER, December 1993 EPA/540/S-94/500, 27 pp.
+U.S. EPA, OSWER, Technology Innovation Office, Washington, DC, December 1993, 27 pp. EPA/540/S-94/500

 This issue paper assists in deciding if in situ treatment of contaminated soil is a potentially feasible remedial alternative.
 It also presents reviews of in situ technologies.
 The document contains tables of generic and technology specific critical factors and conditions for the use of in situ treatment technologies and addresses soil vapor extraction.